munificent/craftinginterpreters/book/introduction.md

 </aside>

-But we're mostly going to spend our brain juice getting our language up and running.
+But we're mostly going to spend our brain juice getting the language up and running.
 This is not to say theory isn't important.
 Being able to reason precisely and <span name="formal">formally</span> about syntax and semantics is a vital skill when working on a language.
 But, personally, I learn best by doing.
 It's hard for me to wade through paragraphs full of abstract concepts and really absorb them.
-But if I've implemented a concept, debugged it, ran it, and poked at it, then I *get* it.
+But if I've coded something, debugged it, ran it, and poked at it, then I *get* it.

 <aside name="formal">